Miso Aubergine (Miso Eggplant)

 • Granulated sugar – Helps to caramelise the glaze, giving the Miso Aubergine its signature glossy and slightly charred finish.

-The Key to Perfectly Cooked Miso Aubergine
+The Key to Properly Cooked Aubergine

 Final Thoughts on Miso Aubergine